berkeley-cs294-189/berkeley-cs294-189.github.io/_projects/proj07.md

 We've designed a post-midterm oral assessment for CS70, which we will refer to as a CS70 viva voce.
 After the midterm is released and returned, each student selects one long answer midterm problem to analyze in depth.
 During a one-on-one session with a TA, the student delivers a brief (seven to ten minutes) oral presentation on the midterm problem.
 Students have one index card for notes and whiteboard use is encouraged!

+## Course Context

+* A required lower-division course that introduces students to discrete mathematics and probability; it serves as introduction to theoretical CS.

+* Every semester, around 400 students enroll in the course.

+* The course includes two major written exams: a midterm and a cumulative final exam.

+* Historically, exams are challenging, resulting in average scores hovering around 50%.

+* Constrained by staff hours and workload: due to the large number of students, and the comparatively small course staff (29 paid staff members, as of Fall 2025).

 ## Learning Objectives

 * Demonstrate their ability to analyse mathematical working and identify mistakes made.